contentnetwork/contentcoin/README.md

 Run the build.

-When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as blogcoind.
+When it terminates with an output along the lines of "Segmentation fault (core dumped)", there should be a core dump file in the same directory as contentcoind.
 It may be named just `core`, or `core.xxxx` with numbers appended.

 You can now analyse this core dump with `gdb` as follows:

-`gdb /path/to/blogcoind /path/to/dumpfile`
+`gdb /path/to/contentcoind /path/to/dumpfile`

 Print the stack trace with `bt`

-* To run blogcoin within gdb:
+* To run contentcoin within gdb:

-Type `gdb /path/to/blogcoind`
+Type `gdb /path/to/contentcoind`

 Pass command-line options with `--args` followed by the relevant arguments

-Type `run` to run blogcoind
+Type `run` to run contentcoind

 ### Analysing memory corruption